Topics Map > Communication and Collaboration > Lync / Skype for Business

 - After the account is created, open it (double-click; or right-click and choose Properties), and change the Display Name, which is what will be shown in Skype for Business or Exchange Address Book.
 Set this to something descriptive.

 Exchange Enabling Accounts for Voice Mail

 If the role-based account will have voice mail, send a request to email@example.com listing the User Logon Name created for the account and asking to have the account Exchange enabled.

 All voice mail targets must be both Exchange and Skype for Business Enterprise Voice enabled.
 A Skype for Business account cannot receive voice mail without an Exchange Mailbox; and an Exchange Mailbox cannot receive voice mail without being enabled in Skype for Business.

 Submitting the Request to Activate the Account in Skype for Business

 After this account is created and enabled the unit's Pinnacle Department Manager (PDM) needs to submit a pinnacle request to finish activating this account.
-Instructions on how Pinnacle Department Managers can request a role-based account can be found in this document: [Link for document 48562 is unavailable at this time.].
+Instructions on how Pinnacle Department Managers can request a role-based account can be found in this document: Pinnacle, Video How to Submit Requests for Service in V7.